docker/docs/docker-for-ibm-cloud/index.md

 Docker EE for IBM Cloud is an unmanaged, native Docker environment within IBM Cloud that runs Docker Enterprise Edition software.
 Docker EE for IBM Cloud is available on **December 20th 2017 as a closed Beta**.

-[Email us to request access to the closed beta](mailto:sealbou@us.ibm.com).
+[Email IBM to request access to the closed beta](mailto:sealbou@us.ibm.com).
 In the welcome email you receive, you are given the Docker EE installation URL that you use for the beta.

 ## Prerequisites